Handwashing with soap and water

 Definition

-A household with a facility but lack water or soap will be classified as having a limited service, and distinguished from households that have no facility at all (no service).
+A household with a facility but lacking water or soap will be classified as having a limited service, and distinguished from households that have no facility at all (no service).

 In some cultures, ash, soil, sand, or other materials are used as handwashing agents, but these are less effective than soap and are therefore counted as limited hygiene services.